-All Named Holders
+All Named Holder

-MR A SAMPLE < Designation>

-Additional Holder 1

-Additional Holder 2

-Additional Holder 3 Additional Holder 4
+148416_151420_RUN_ONS/000001/000001/SG151//i

+SG151
-Form of Proxy Please complete this box only if you wish to appoint a third party proxy other than the Chairman.
-Please leave this box blank if you want to select the Chairman.
-Do not insert your own name(s).

-С 000000000 en Ox We hereby appoint the Chairman of the Meeting OR the person indic titlement on my/our behalf at the Annual General Meeting of Adapt (fordshire, OX14 4RX) on 21 June 2017 at 11.00 am (London Tir timmune Thera me) , and at an peutics plc to be held at 60 Jubil oting or the appointment of more than one proxy, please refer to Explanatory Note 2 (s Please mark here to indicate that this proxy appointment is one ointments being made.
-Please use a black pen.
-No inside the box as shown in X rdinary Resolutions To re-elect as a director, Barbara Duncan, who retires in a ccordance wi th the Articles of Association. Ē or Against Vote Withheld 2.
-To re-elect as a director, Giles Kerr, who retires in accorda ance with the Articles of Association.
-J 3.
-To re-elect as a director, Tal Zaks, who retires in accordan nce with the A rticles of Association. Γ J 4.
-To re-elect as a director, Ali Behbahani, who retires by rota ation in accor dance with the Articles of Asso ociation.
-J 5.
-To re-elect as a director, Peter Thompson, who retires by r rotation in acc cordance with the Articles of A ssociation.
-6. To re-appoint KPMG LLP as our U.K. statutory auditors un conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of shareholders at the conclusion of the next general meeting of J 7.
-To authorize the Audit Committee to determine our U.K. st 31, 2017. tatutory audito ors' remuneration for the fiscal year ended December 8.
-To receive the U.K. statutory annual accounts and reports Directors do not recommend the payment of any dividend to for the fiscal for the year e year ended December 31, 201 nded December 31, 2016.
-6 and to note that the 9.
-To receive and approve our U.K. statutory directors' remur neration repor t for the year ended Decembe r 31, 2016.
-10 To authorise the Directors under Section 551 of the U.K. C grant rights to subscribe for or to convert any security into ordinary shares or to J pecial Resolution I. To authorise the Directors to allot ordinary shares or to grashares under Section 570 of the 2006 Act as if Section 561 J I/V Ve instruct my/our proxy as indicated on this form.
-Unless otherwise ins structed the prox ry may vote as he or she sees fit or abstain in relation to any busin ess o f the me eting.
-S ignature Date e I- # and the second de- 9 DD I MM I common seal or be oration, this proxy must be gi signed on its behalf by an atto neir capacity (e.g. director, se orney or office
+Ple orm of Proxy ease complete this box only if you wish to appoint a third party proxy other + Pie ease leave this box blank if you want to select the Chairman.
+Do not inser t your own name(s). enti Oxf We hereby appoint the Chairman of the Meeting OR the person indicated in the littlement on my/our behalf at the Annual General Meeting of Adaptimmune The fordshire, OX14 4RX on 20 June 2018 at 11.00 am (London Time), and at or the appointment of more than one proxy, please refer to Explanatory Note 2 (see front).
+Please mark here to indicate that this proxy appointment is one of multiple a erapeutics plc to be held at 60 Jubilee Avenue, Milton Park, Abingdon, any adjourned meeting.
+Please use a black pen, Mark with an X oting rdinary Resolutions To re-elect as a director, Lawrence Alleva, who retires by rotation in a TO THE STATE OF TH painst \ Vote Withheld 2.
+To re-elect as a director, David Mott, who retires by rotation in accord dance with the Articles of Association.
+3. To re-elect as a director, Elliott Sigal, who retires by rotation in accord dance with the Articles of Association.
+4. To re-appoint KPMG LLP as our U.K. statutory auditors under the U.R conclusion of the next general meeting of shareholders at which the U. 5.
+To authorize the Audit Committee to determine our U.K. statutory aud December 31, 2018. ditors' remuneration for the fiscal year ending 6.
+To receive the U.K. statutory annual accounts and reports for the fisc Directors do not recommend the payment of any dividend for the year 7.
+To receive and approve our U.K. statutory directors' remuneration rep port for the year ended December 31, 2017.
+8. To receive and approve our Directors' Remuneration Policy, which, if Annual General Meeting. approved, will take effect upon conclusion of the /e instruct my/our proxy as indicated on this form.
+Unless otherwise instructed the p proxy may vote as he or she sees fit or abstain in relation to any business of th ne meet ting.
+Si ignature Date DD / MM / In the case of a corporation, this proxy must be given und common seal or be signed on its behalf by an attorney or authorised, stating their capacity (e.g. director, secretary). officer duly

+H733 04 ADT +